avivm-lang/akeyless-github-action/README.md

 |  | `${{ env.username }}` |
 |  | `${{ env.password }}` |

-See the [parsed dynamic or rotated secrets](#parsed-dynamic-rotated-secrets) example for a better explanation.
+See the parsed dynamic or rotated secrets examples below for a more detailed explanation.

 ### Debugging
-there is an option to get more informative logs from the Akeyless Github Action by setting the secret or variable in the repository that contains the workflow: ACTIONS_RUNNER_DEBUG to true.
+There is an option to get more informative logs from the Akeyless Github Action by setting the secret or variable in the repository that contains the workflow: ACTIONS_RUNNER_DEBUG to true.
 > ⚠️ **Important**: Setting `ACTIONS_RUNNER_DEBUG` to `true` can expose sensitive information in your error logs.
 Use with caution.

 ### Job Permissions Requirement

-The default usage relies on using the GitHub JWT to login to AKeyless.
+The default usage relies on using the GitHub JWT to login to Akeyless.
 To make this available, you have to configure it in your job workflow:

 ```
 jobs: